Is it bad to remove earwax? The short answer is yes, it is not healthy to wipe out all your ear wax.

 Do you recommend water irrigation or microsuction to remove ear wax?

-Despite NHS direction in stopping water irrigation to remove ear wax, some surgeries still offer it to their patients.
-Every now and then I receive a patient that has gone through water irrigation for her/his ear wax treatment and water irrigation just made the case worse.
+Despite NHS's direction in stopping water irrigation to remove ear wax, some surgeries still offer it to their patients.
+Every now and then I receive a patient who has gone through water irrigation for her/his ear wax treatment and water irrigation just made the case worse.

-The reason is that the water irrigation by the concept and by technique is a shot-in-the-dark.
+The reason is that the water irrigation by the concept and by technique is a shot in the dark.
 Let me explain this a bit further.
-Water irrigation in the ear is simply applying of a water jet through a nosel in your ear canal and hope for the ear wax to come out.
-There is no visual and there is no control over where the water jet is shooting to.
-Most of the patients I have received after an unsuccessful attempt of water irrigation in our Dulwich and Sydenham clinics confirmed that their experience was "painful and very irritating".
+Water irrigation in the ear is simply applying a water jet through a nasal in your ear canal and hoping for the ear wax to come out.
+There is no visual and there is no control over where the water jet is shooting.
+Most of the patients I have received after an unsuccessful attempt at water irrigation in our Dulwich and Sydenham clinics confirmed that their experience was "painful and very irritating".
 Often the ear wax that usually is deposited in the outer two-thirds of the ear canal has been circulated around and more critically stuck to the eardrum as a result of water irrigation.

 If the water irrigation to remove your ear wax is not successful the patient might feel from a blocked ear to a painful ear with a hearing loss.
 The pain and the hearing loss often happen because some of the ear wax has been pushed and forced stuck to the eardrum.
 And some water will be trapped behind the ear wax putting your ears at the risk of infection.

-Another common issue is that after an unsuccessful water irrigation to remove ear wax the GP prescribes ear infection sprays.
+Another common issue is that after an unsuccessful water irrigation to remove ear wax, the GP prescribes ear infection sprays.
 That is because an unsuccessful water irrigation would likely leave some water behind the ear wax.
-The bacteria in the water and in your ear canal finds a perfect condition to grow to an ear infection.
+The bacteria in the water and in your ear canal find a perfect condition to grow into an ear infection.

 What is the verdict?